top of page

 Join the LinkedIn community →

-Looking for a space where parents who want to raise creative, curious, future-ready kids come together to swap stories and learn from each other's experiments?
+Connect with other parents who want to raise creative, curious, future-ready kids come together to swap stories and learn from each other's experiments.

 © 2025 Design Thinking Dad